hubwriter/temp-lgtm/instructions.md

 ```

 The `--properties` flag can be used to provide a variety of options to customize your deployment:
-* `controller-deployment-name` - The deployment name for the LGTM Enterprise controller deployment that this worker group should connect to.
+* `controller-deployment-name` - The deployment name for the LGTM Enterprise control pool deployment that this worker group should connect to.
-* `worker-credentials` - This should be copied from the administrator interface of the LGTM Enterprise controller.
+* `worker-credentials` - This should be copied from the administrator interface of the LGTM Enterprise control pool.
 * `zone` - The Google Cloud zone to create resources in.
 * `virtual-machine-size` - The type of virtual machine to use.
 * `copies` - The number of copies of this worker to create.